marmitar/vkPost/README.md

 - 3D color LookUp Table

 ## Disclaimer
-This project was originally [DadSchoorse's](https://github.com/DadSchoorse/).
+This project was originally created by [DadSchoorse](https://github.com/DadSchoorse/).

 vkPost is a continuation of where vkBasalt left off.